The role of Fascia in Trauma Healing

 Including mindful movement and other forms of somatic practices, such as below, in your daily routine will also support your embodiment journey:

-Below is a simple sequence of Upper Body Fascia Stretches that you can do at home.
+Below are a couple of videos for Fascia Release that you can try at home.